mjordan/islandora_solution_pack_xml/README.md

 ## Configuration

-The admin settings for this solution pack lets site administrators determine:
+The admin settings for this solution pack, available at `admin/islandora/solution_pack_config/xml`, let site administrators determine:

 1. whether users can upload object-specific thumbnails for objects
 2. the location of a default thumbnail image for use if no object-specific thumbnail exists (this default thumbnail can also be applied in batch ingests)